 Where’s the User Adoption Expedition headed next?

 The Atlanta Camp is finished, but that doesn’t mean the Expedition has ended.
 The journey to conquering user adoption has only begun!
-Join our User Adoption Community to keep the conversation going and stay on the lookout for event details for when the User Adoption Expedition comes to a city near you.
+Join our Success Masters Community to keep the conversation going and stay on the lookout for event details for when the User Adoption Expedition comes to a city near you.

 Want a full recap of the night?
 Check out the video below: